 ChildNet has embraced quality as a core tenet of the agency.
-ChildNet invested in Six Sigma training to ensure everyone has a working knowledge of the continuous quality improvement.
+ChildNet invested in Six Sigma training to ensure everyone has a working knowledge of continuous quality improvement.
+Six Sigma is a business management and Quality Initiative strategy that originated in the U.S. manufacturing industry; it seeks to improve efficiency by identifying and removing the causes of defects (errors) and minimizing variability in manufacturing and business processes.
 In Broward, several supervisors, managers and directors have achieved yellow and green belt certification in Six Sigma and regularly lead improvement projects under the supervision of ChildNet's certified black belt staff member.
 These project workgroups present progress and results through not only the PQI workgroup, but at the Performance Management Workgroup meetings for a much larger audience.
 The Performance Management Workgroup meetings are held regularly to monitor progress on meeting DCF's performance expectations, motivate staff members at all levels, and provide meaningful recommendations to improve performance if and when needed.
 ChildNet embraces both DMAIC (an acronym for Define, Measure, Analyze, Improve and Control) and Plan-Do-Check-Act (known as the PDCA cycle) for continual improvement within the agency.
-ChildNet uses DMAIC for Six Sigma projects and PDCA for smaller, quicker projects for improving performance.
+ChildNet also embraces Lean.
+Lean Alleviates overburden and inconsistency in processes by eliminating waste, redundancy, and unnecessary effort.
+Emphasis is on developing efficient systems that involve whole groups or clusters of related processes.
+ChildNet uses DMAIC for Lean Six Sigma projects and PDCA for smaller, quicker projects for improving performance.
+Six Sigma relies on the ability to obtain data on process and outcome measures.
+A CQI initiative using Six Sigma adheres to five principles: